 Average Tuition: $1,230

-Students interested in the master’s program will have several other areas of concentration available to them, such as business analytics and data science, business intelligence, digital media, digital supply chain management, electronic and social commerce, enterprise resource planning, human-computer interaction, management and leadership, mobile business and technology, and project management (information systems).
+Students interested in the master’s program will have several other areas of concentration available to them, such as business analytics and data science, business intelligence, digital media, digital supply chain management, electronic and social commerce, and more.
 The master’s degree requires a total of 30 credit hours.
-Students in the graduate certificate program who complete their program with a grade of B or better in all their courses can be accepted into the master’s program without taking the GRE, and their coursework can apply toward the 30-credit hour total required for the master’s program.

 Johns Hopkins University

 Johns Hopkins University, a national leader in graduate education, has increased its online profile in recent years to meet rising demand.
 Hopkins offers three options for students interested in online graduate education information technology: a Master of Science in Information Systems Engineering, a Graduate Certificate, and a Post-Master’s Certificate.